 What information is needed to wire money using online transfer services?

-What information is needed for wire transfer services in-store?
+What information is needed for wire money using in-store transfer services?

 Is it possible to track a wire transfer?

-Being able to track your wire transfer can give you peace of mind that the recipient has received the funds.
+Being able to track your bank wire transfer can give you peace of mind that the recipient has received the funds.
 For bank-to-bank transfers, you will need to register for online banking to be able to track the payment progress.
-The recipient will get a notification when the funds are available, so will need to check their account regularly.
+The recipient will be notified when the funds are available, so will need to check their account regularly.